IARCbioinfo/IARC-nf/README.md

-# IARC bioinformatics nextflow pipelines (updated on 23/03/2020)
+# IARC bioinformatics nextflow pipelines (updated on 14/05/2020)

-## IARC pipelines list (mostly nextflow pipelines -nf)
+This page lists all the pipelines (mostly nextflow pipelines which are suffixed with -nf) and how to use them (at the bottom of the page)

+## IARC pipelines list

 ### Raw NGS data processing
 | Name      | Description     |	Tools used	|